 Things to do in La Punta, Puerto Escondido

 Looking for what to do in Puerto Escondido, specifically La Punta?
 This popular spot is liveliest during the day and early evenings.

 There’s a big restaurant scene here with a lot of international food.
 You can read about all my favorites in this post about Puerto Escondido restaurants.
 Some places stay busy later, though most people venture to Zicatela for nightlife.

 At the far end of the beach, just past the surf break is a large cliff from which La Punta gets its name.
-You should definitely take the time to explore this point as I think this is one of the top things to do in Puerto Escondido, Mexico.
+You should definitely take the time to explore this point as I think this is one of the best things to do in Puerto Escondido, Oaxaca.

 What you’ll find is stunning rock formations along a stroll to a more secluded beach.
 Wander this area in the morning when the soft light illuminates the rocks.
 Or later in the day when you can frame the beautiful colors of the sunset through the large arch.

 To get there, look for a path on the left that leads up the cliff before you get to the small cave area.
 It’s a fairly easy climb that can even be done in sandals.